 In everyday life, there are vandals that seem to enjoy destroying things – even though it can be hard to understand how they derive any tangible benefit from their acts of vandalism.
-Unfortunately, the same type of behavior is also present in cyberspace.
+Unfortunately, the same type of behaviour is also present in cyberspace.
 There are malware creators that devote time and effort to acts of computer vandalism that can damage your computers and data, and affect the services that businesses deliver.

 Who are the computer vandals?

 In the early days of the development of malware, the majority of computer viruses and Trojans were created by students and other young programmers – plus some older, more experienced programmers.
 Today, there are still four main types of computer vandal:

 - Skilled students… showing off!

 In many cases, students – that have just mastered the use of a programming language – may want to try out their skills, test their ability or prove how clever they are.
 Fortunately, many of these malware creators do not actually distribute their malware – instead, they may send the virus or worm virus to an antivirus company.

 - Inexperienced youths… assisted by the Internet

 Young people that haven’t quite mastered the art of programming may also turn to computer vandalism – sometimes to prove their ‘self-worth’.
 In the past, this resulted in primitive viruses.
 However, there are now numerous websites that explain how to write and distribute computer viruses – and how viruses can sidestep antivirus software.
 So the Internet has made it much easier for the inexperienced to create their own viruses.

 As young virus writers mature, their experience can make their activities much more dangerous.
 Older, talented programmers can create very ‘professional’ computer viruses.
 These can be sophisticated programs that use innovative methods to intrude into data system domains, or can exploit security vulnerabilities within operating environments, capitalise on social engineering or use a range of other tricks.